tahsinnur/AXIT/README.md

 # AXIT
-Coverting PSD to HTML using Bootstrap
+Converting PSD to HTML using Bootstrap